 SEGMENT INFORMATION

-For geographical reporting, revenue by geographic location is determined by the location of customers’ facilities to which products were shipped.
-Long-lived assets consist primarily of property, plant and equipment, other long-term assets, and right-of-use assets and are attributed to the geographic location in which they are located.
+Revenue by geographic location is determined by the location of customers’ facilities to which products were shipped.
+Long-lived assets consist primarily of property, plant and equipment, and right-of-use assets and are attributed to the geographic location in which the respective asset is located.
 Long-lived assets by geographic region as of the years ended were as follows:

 December 31,